 The problem with this approach is that we are putting trust the backend will always return the same properties, so we tell TypeScript we expect a User

-to be returned everytime.
+to be returned every time.

 What happens in the future when this user deletes their account and the company's policy is to delete their name